Skip to content

 3. You should see server logs indicating the connection status

-Configure custom CLI command
+Configure a custom CLI path

 1. Open Settings (Cmd+,)